bmarroc/finance/README.md

 ## Finance

-This repository contains Jupyter notebooks implementing solutions to different problems in Finance.
+This repository contains Jupyter notebooks implementing several Finance projects.

 The notebooks use Numpy 1.21.6 and Tensorflow 2.8.0.